Skip to content

 Mahmud et al. 2011 — Chromium(VI) in chicken meat and bones, Lahore, Pakistan

-This 2011 study from the University of the Punjab, Lahore measured speciated hexavalent chromium (Cr-VI) — not total chromium — in multiple meat parts and bones of local Pakistani chickens, finding Cr-VI at concentrations of 0.233 to 1.433 mg/kg across all tissues tested.
-The contamination pathway identified by the authors is specific to Pakistan’s poultry industry practice of incorporating leather scraps in chicken feed to provide protein; these leather offcuts retain Cr(VI) from the chrome tanning process (K2CrO4 and K2Cr2O7), and the Cr-VI bioaccumulates in chicken tissues.
+This 2011 study from the University of the Punjab, Lahore reported hexavalent chromium (Cr-VI) in multiple meat parts and bones of local Pakistani chickens, finding author-reported Cr-VI at mean concentrations of 0.233 to 1.433 mg/kg across tissues tested.
+The contamination pathway identified by the authors is specific to Pakistan’s poultry industry practice of incorporating leather scraps in chicken feed to provide protein; these leather offcuts retain Cr(VI) from the chrome tanning process (K2CrO4 and K2Cr2O7), and the authors describe accumulation in chicken tissues.
 Leg muscle had the highest mean Cr-VI in meat parts (1.266 mg/kg); head bone had the highest mean in bones (1.433 mg/kg).

 Key numbers